Heineken Cup: Scottish Rugby has no fears over changes

 Chief executive Mark Dodson insists Scottish Rugby is "not frightened of meritocracy" amid plans to change how clubs qualify for European competition.

-due to start next year, is a result of Anglo-French frustrations with the Heineken Cup.
+The Rugby Champions Cup, due to start next year, is a result of Anglo-French frustrations with the Heineken Cup.

 But Dodson insists strong performances in the Pro12 are key to Glasgow Warriors and Edinburgh's participation.